LikeCarter/blacklithium/content/posts/2021-04-19-antd-with-nextjs-bitzjs.md

 ### Tip

 To reduce the file size of `antd`, I'd suggest using the `moment-locales-webpack-plugin` to get a sweet, sweet bundle size reduction.
-Antd uses moment.js which is a hefty package.
+Antd uses moment.js which is a pretty hefty boy.